CACFP Administrative Manual Section 13.1

 Monitoring—Review Averaging Schedule

 Review averaging site monitoring requirements are as follows:

 - The total number of reviews per year must equal three times the number of sponsored centers.

-- Sponsors must conduct a minimum of two reviews to each center.
+- Sponsors must conduct a minimum of two reviews to each center and/or DCH provider.
 The first must be unannounced and if no serious deficiencies are found during the first unannounced review, the second may be announced or unannounced so long as the sponsor averages two unannounced reviews per center, per year.

-- For centers receiving two reviews in one year, their first review in the next year must occur no more than nine months after the previous review.
+- For centers and/or DCH providers receiving two reviews in one year, their first review in the next year must occur no more than nine months after the previous review.

 - Sponsors must develop a written Review Averaging Plan prior to implementing review averaging.
 This plan must be made available to the California Department of Social Services (CDSS) for administrative review.

 - Example: A sponsor with four centers must conduct a total of 12 reviews, 8 of which must be unannounced, each year.
 If Center 1 is outstanding in its management of the CACFP, and Center 2 has a history of problems in managing the CACFP, the monitoring schedule under review averaging might look like this: